colinhacks/zod/ERROR_HANDLING.md

 }
 ```

-ZodError is a subclass of `Error`; if you want to place around with this class, you can create an instance like so:
+ZodError is a subclass of `Error`; you can create your own instance easily:

 ```ts
 import * as z from 'zod';